GTU Alum Profile | Dr. Mary E. Hunt (PhD, 1980)

 GTU: With whom did you connect at the GTU who made an impact on you and your work?

 MEH: The people at GTU were as unique as the institution.
-When I arrived, I made a beeline to what was in 1974 known as the Office of Women’s Affairs, later the Center for Women and Religion (CWR), a name change we joked was made to protect the guilty!
+When I arrived, I made a beeline to what was in 1974 known as the Office of Women’s Affairs, later the Center for Women and Religion (CWR).
 Friends and colleagues in those circles were my introduction to feminism West Coast style.
 I remain close to some of them today, including my dear friend Clare Fischer who was a doctoral student with me and later a highly respected professor at the Starr King School for the Ministry.
 The real bonus was meeting Diann Neu, with whom I have been partnered for more than forty years.

 Pioneer feminist theologian Anne McGrew Bennett was a friend and colleague whose wisdom and activism inspired me.
 There were not a lot of women professors at the GTU in my early years, but a grant from the Ford Foundation allowed CWR to bring such foundational scholars as feminist theorist Charlotte Bunch and feminist ethicist Beverly Wildung Harrison to the GTU as visiting faculty.